Discover rentals near work and play

-As of August 2017, the average apartment rent in Fairview Park, OH is $526 for a studio, $663 for one bedroom, $957 for two bedrooms, and $965 for three bedrooms.
-Apartment rent in Fairview Park has increased by 2.2% in the past year.
+As of October 2017, the average apartment rent in Fairview Park, OH is $526 for a studio, $671 for one bedroom, $968 for two bedrooms, and $965 for three bedrooms.
+Apartment rent in Fairview Park has decreased by -2.2% in the past year.

 Fairview Park holds many options for both sizable and slight appetites.
 Independent restaurants as well as chain establishments suggest Asian fusion, American, Italian, French, Chinese, Hispanic, Japanese and Mediterranean meals.
 For the most part cafes are located in West Gate or Fairview Center complexes.

 Spices from El Salvador and Columbia leave mouths watering at El Arepazo y Pupuseria.
 Try the arepas, empanadas, or tostadas de seviche that have made El Arepazo y Pupuseria first in Fairview.
 If little ones seem less adventurous, hot dogs, hamburgers and chicken tenders may meet their standards.
 Adults are welcome to bring their own bottle of wine or beer for a $5 fee.